joshuahamil7/elo/README.md

 # elo
-elo math physics RPN repl
+elo is a math physics repl using RPN — HP